eman049/CodeAlpha_Project_ImageGallery_Task-01/README.md

 ### **Animated Heading & Image Gallery**

-This webb based project showcases an image gallery with an animated heading.
+This web based project showcases an image gallery with an animated heading.
 The gallery allows users to click on image thumbnails, which open a lightbox view with smooth image navigation.
 The heading at the top changes color and shadow dynamically using CSS animations.

 ![image](https://github.com/user-attachments/assets/ab28a44b-965e-42b5-b60c-da93582c831c)